"What we want is to create a powerful sense of dread."

-- In The Dark Knight, the Joker's leitmotif is a dissonant droning sound, supposedly produced by running a razor across a piano string.
+- In The Dark Knight, the Joker's leitmotif is a dissonant droning which sounds like running a razor across a piano string.

 - John's Carpenter's The Thing (1982) makes heavy use of minimalist drones to evoke apocalyptic dread.
 The political/sociological documentary The Power of Nightmares borrows from The Thing's soundtrack.

 - The use of a crescendo-going ominous drone in the very first seconds of There Will Be Blood quickly established the strange nature of the movie.

-- The ominous drones denoting the presence of evil spirits in The Evil Dead.
+- The ominous drones denoting the presence of evil spirits in The Evil Dead (1981).